arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/HOL.md

 * Configure Monitoring metrics for your account.
 * Configure Logging for each service.
 * Consume Storage Services from a Web Application.
+* Create and consume Shared Access Signatures.
+* Enhance Shared Access Signatures by using Stored Access Policies.

 ---